Importance of citing sources

 MLA citation style is most commonly used in English classes and other humanities and liberal arts classes.
 The following resources should help you understand the general format for MLA styled papers, and how to create in-text citations and Works Cited page entries.

-MLA Citation Guide: This guide gives a template of citations for a variety of sources and gives examples of each type of source.
+MLA citation guide (8th ed.): This guide gives a template of citations for a variety of sources and gives examples of each type of source.
 Paper formatting and in-text citations are also discussed.

 APA style is used most often in Social Sciences, such as Criminal Justice, Psychology, and Human Services.
 In 2019, the APA released a new edition - the 7th edition.
 There are some significant differences between the 6th and 7th edition, both in how papers are formatted and how citations are put together.
-If you're not sure which edition of APA your professor prefers, just ask!
 See the resources below for help creating citations and formatting a paper correctly in APA style.